mobxjs/mobx/docs/refguide/autorun.md

     dispose() {
         // So, to avoid subtle memory issues, always call the
-        // disposers when the reaction is no longer needed this.disposer1()
+        // disposers when the reactions are no longer needed. this.disposer1()
         this.disposer2()
     }